apollo

 How to manage the interaction:

-Taking Buprigesic Injection 2 ml and chlordiazepoxide together can result in an interaction, it can be taken if a doctor has advised it.
-However, if you experience drowsiness, shortness of breath, palpitations, numbness in hands and feet, or hypersensitivity to light and noise, consult a doctor immediately.
+Although there is an interaction between Buprigesic Injection 2 ml and primidone, it can be taken if your doctor has advised it.
+However, if you experience abdominal cramping, loss of appetite, nausea, vomiting, diarrhea, weight loss, excessive sweating, goose bumps, fever, chills, watery eyes, runny nose, sneezing, or yawning, consult a doctor immediately.
 Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions